Massachusetts

 881 kWh

-Springfield's energy comes from Natural Gas, Solar, Nuclear, Hydroelectric, and Wind.
-Natural Gas is the largest source of electricity, providing 66% of Springfield's energy.
-Solar is the second largest source, making up 15%.
-Nuclear provides 14% of the energy in Springfield.
-Hydroelectric provides 4% of the energy in Springfield.
+Springfield's energy comes from Natural Gas, Solar, Nuclear, Hydroelectric, Petroleum, and Wind.
+Natural Gas is the largest source of electricity, providing 60% of Springfield's energy.
+Solar is the second largest source, making up 16%.
+Nuclear provides 15% of the energy in Springfield.
+Hydroelectric provides 5% of the energy in Springfield.
+Petroleum provides 4% of the energy in Springfield.
 Wind provides 1% of the energy in Springfield.

 Natural Gas